joakim/entofu/README.md

 Entofu falls between Base16 and Base32 in size efficiency, while only a fraction of the length.

-That makes it not suitable for large binaries if _size_ matters, but useful for encoding smaller binary data, such as UUIDs and hashes, where the size is small and _length_ matters.
+That makes it not suitable for large binaries if _size_ matters, but useful for smaller binaries, such as UUIDs and hashes, where the size is small and _length_ matters.

 ### Actual numbers